malachyb/stupid-robot/README.md

 # Stupid Robot
 Stupidest discord bot ever made.
 Commands are called by sending a message &\[command], where command is the name of the command needed.
+External modules required for this bot are:
+`discord, zalgo-text, faker`

 The commands currently implemented are:

 ## Help